Vanessa Place: Criticism

 Subsequently, the Berkeley Poetry Conference was cancelled, AWP removed Place from the subcommittee to satisfy concerns from its membership, and the Whitney Museum of American Art cancelled a planned performance from Place.

-In her response to criticism surrounding the project, Place said: "I see art that’s sanitised, art that’s precious, art that’s playing safe, art for the market.
+In her response to criticism surrounding the project, Place said: "I see art that’s sanitized, art that’s precious, art that’s playing safe, art for the market.
 People say they want transgression, that they’re looking for the radical edge, but I’m not so sure.
 There’s a certain amount of cruelty in what I do.
 There has to be.
 You have to touch nerves, otherwise it’s just entertainment."